Suzuki T250: 1970 T250 II Hustler

 The T250-II (Mk 3 in Japan) had a new teardrop tank, seat, front forks and individual instruments.
 The rear light was mounted higher up to meet new US laws.
 A cranked kickstart was fitted, which was necessary on the scrambler model to clear the exhaust.
 The Posi force lubrication system was upgraded to the new CCI system.

 1970 T250 II Scrambler

 A scrambler version was available with high level black exhausts.
 This variant was also known as the TC 250.

 1971 T250R Hustler

 Larger 26 mm carbs were fitted to the '71 model along with wider tyres and there were cosmetic changes to the paintwork along with new switchgear.
 The T250R was available in orange or turquoise, both having a candy finish.

 1972 T250J Hustler

 The final year of the model saw new instruments and switchgear and cosmetic changes.
 It was to be replaced with the Suzuki GT250, which had been introduced in Japan in '71.

 1972 TT250

-Only available in the UK, the TT250 shared the same tank and side panels as the T350 Rebel.
+Only available in the UK, the TT250 shared the same tank and side panels plus cylinder heads as the T350 Rebel.
 The machine was not fitted with a grab rail.